focus-editor/focus/LOG.md

     - Be able to ignore individual files

 - Add a timeout on dragging after double clicks (to avoid being too sensitive)

-- BUG: can't open a file by double-click and the logger is not set up
-    - Maybe setup a temporary logger before setting up a session logger?

 - Investigate a crash: try running a profiler in a separate editor.
 Then it might crash when trying to search.